Klyrify guide

 Standard formula (no outside income): FIRE Number = Annual Expenses x 25

-Real example: - Annual expenses: $70,000 - Social Security expected: $18,000/year - Pension: $12,000/year - Guaranteed income total: $30,000 - Net expenses needing portfolio coverage: $40,000 - Adjusted FIRE Number: $40,000 x 25 = $1,000,000
+Illustrative example: - Annual expenses: $70,000 - Social Security expected: $18,000/year - Pension: $12,000/year - Expected income total: $30,000 - Net expenses needing portfolio coverage: $40,000 - Adjusted FIRE Number: $40,000 x 25 = $1,000,000

 Without accounting for SS and pension: $70,000 x 25 = $1,750,000.
-The difference is $750,000 less needed — representing 5-10 fewer years of work for many people.
+The difference is $750,000 less needed — representing 5-10 fewer years of work for many people, as an estimate based on the assumptions above.

 At $60,000/year expenses (standard FIRE number: $1,500,000):